Right-wing politics: Anti-communism

 Early communists used the term "right-wing" in reference to conservatives, placing the conservatives on the right, the liberals in the centre and the communists on the left.
-Both the conservatives and the liberals were strongly anti-communist, although the conservatives' anti-communism was much stronger than liberals'.
-The history of the use of the term right-wing about anti-communism is a complicated one.
+Both the conservatives and the liberals were strongly anti-communist, but the conservatives' anti-communism was much stronger than the liberals'.
+The history of the use of the term right-wing in reference to anti-communism is complicated.